Generalized local jacobians and commutative group stacks: Commutative algebraic group stacks

 \end{df}

-Remind that \emph{strongly quasi-separated} means that the diagonal map $E \to E \times E$ is strongly quasi-compact in the sense of \cite{hagII}.
+We recall that \emph{strongly quasi-separated} means that the diagonal map $E \to E \times E$ is strongly quasi-compact in the sense of \cite{hagII}.
 This means that all the higher diagonal maps $X \to X^{S^n}$ are quasi-compact for $n\geq 0$.
 Equivalently, the inertia stack $IE \to E$ is required to be strongly quasi-compact over $E$.
+The countability assumption is here to ensure that commutative algebraic group stacks form an essentially small $\s$-category.

 As explained in \cite[Cor.
-2.9]{Gerbe} an Artin stack $E$ locally of finite presentation which is strongly quasi-separated is such that for all field value point $s \in E(K)$, all its homotopy sheaves $\pi_i(E,s)$ are quasi-compact and quasi-separated algebraic spaces over $K$, and thus are representable by group schemes thanks to \cite[Lem.
+2.9]{Gerbe} an Artin stack $E$ locally of finite presentation which is strongly quasi-separated is such that for all field valued point $s \in E(K)$, all its homotopy sheaves $\pi_i(E,s)$ are quasi-compact and quasi-separated algebraic spaces of finite ype over $K$, and thus are representable by group schemes thanks to \cite[Lem.
 4.2]{MR0260746}.
-As we are working over a field, the converse also holds. \\